 RealVNC has several advantages from my perspective.
 Two important ones are there’s a native Linux version.
 Family doesn’t use Linux but I do and I want to be able to run something directly on my system rather than running it through layers.
 Secondly and most importantly for family, it’s running all the time on their system.
-If support is needed we get on the phone, I start the connection, they click OK to allow the connection and Shazam! remote support has started.
+If support is needed we get on the phone, I start the connection, a message pops up on their screen and they click OK to allow the connection.
+Shazam! remote support has started.
 There’s nothing for them to install, no program for them to start.
 Just ask for support then click OK.

 Other pluses are it runs on Linux so I have remote access to my own system when I’m away from it and I can register up to five systems in my RealVNC account with no subscription license required.

 For the person I’m tutoring now and others I’ve helped in the past AeroAdmin has been the way to go.
 There’s a free license that allows occasional usage without charge.
 When I say “occasional” I don’t mean to imply crazy limited.
 From my perspective the free license is very generous with the time and connections allowed.
 I have certainly never bumped into the usage limits.